DidierRLopes/momentum-football-bets/README.md

 ## License

+Distributed under the MIT License.
+See [LICENSE](https://github.com/DidierRLopes/momentum-football-bets/blob/main/LICENSE) for more information.

 ## Disclaimer

 I'm NO Bets advisor.
 This was made for fun, and to automate a due diligence boring task.